 How will I know when I’ve hit my goal?

 Example: If you want to lose 20 pounds, you’ll need to know how you go about losing 1 pound per week, and then hitting you’ll monitor your progress and if you stick to it, you should hit your goal in 5 months or less!

-ATTAINABLE: One of the most important parts of hitting goals is making sure you can hit them and they’re within your physical or mental limitations.
-Developing the attitudes, abilities, skills, and financial capacity to reach them.
+ACHIEVABLE: One of the most important parts of hitting goals is making sure you can hit them and they’re within your physical or mental limitations.
+Developing the attitude, abilities, skills, and financial capacity to reach them.

 I am 100% confident that you can hit any goal you set your mind to, when you plan your steps wisely and establish a time frame that allows you to carry out those steps.
 Goals that may have seemed far away and out of reach eventually move closer and become attainable, not because your goals shrink, but because you grow and expand to match them.
 When you list your goals you build your self-image.
 You see yourself as worthy of these goals, and develop the traits and personality that allow you to possess them.

-REALISTIC: To be realistic, a goal must represent an objective toward which you are both willing and able to work.
-A goal can be both high and realistic; you are the only one who can decide just how high your goal should be.
+RELEVANT: To be relevant, a goal must represent an objective toward which you are both willing and able to work.
+A goal can be both high and relevant you are the only one who can decide just how high your goal should be.
 But be sure that every goal represents substantial progress.